Training and Career Opportunities for Gas Engineers - Viva Training Centre

 • Content:

 The ACS covers essential topics, including gas safety, appliance-specific skills, and legal compliance.
-The initial assessment is more comprehensive and aimed at new engineers, while resolve common boiler faults.
+The initial assessment is more comprehensive and aimed at new engineers, while reassessment is for practising engineers to renew their certification.

 • Benefits: